 A.A.
 Milne’s The House at Pooh Corner, Charlotte Bronte’s Jane Eyre and Philippa Gregory’s The Other Boleyn Girl.

-Sunday Times bestseller Carmel Harrington writes issue driven commercial fiction.
+Irish Sunday Times bestseller Carmel Harrington writes issue driven commercial fiction.
 From Co.
 Wexford, she lives in a small village with her husband Roger and two young children, Amelia and Nate.
 Carmel began her writing career as a self-published author before landing a book deal with Harper Collins.
-Since then she has published six novels, won two writing awards – Kindle Book of the Year 2013 and Romantic eBook of the Year 2013 – and was shortlisted for a BGE Irish Book Award in 2016 and 2017.
+Since then she has published six novels, won two writing awards – Kindle Book of the Year 2013 and Romantic eBook of the Year 2013 – and was shortlisted two years running for an Irish Book Award in 2016 and 2017.
 Her books are published worldwide, regular chart toppers and are translated into eight languages to date.
-In 2017, she published two books – the official ITV novel and UK Top 20 bestseller Cold Feet: The Lost Years (Hodder & Stoughton) and The Woman at 72 Derry Lane (Harper) which remained in the Irish Top 10 for twelve weeks and was an Amazon no. 1.
+Her seventh novel, A Thousand Roads Home is out in October 2018.
+Previous books include – the official ITV novel and UK Top 20 bestseller Cold Feet: The Lost Years (Hodder & Stoughton) and The Woman at 72 Derry Lane (Harper) which remained in the Irish Top 10 for twelve weeks and is an Amazon US and UK no. 1 bestseller.

 Carmel’s favourite writing advice: